Abhishekcpr/Interactive-Book/docs/binary-algebra/index.md

 # Mathematical operations with binary numbers
 {: .no_toc}

-This chapter introduce the basic arithmetic operations using binary numbers as well as the Boolean algebra.
+This chapter introduces the basic arithmetic operations using binary numbers as well as the Boolean algebra.

 ## Chapter contents